ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 ---

-### TC-11 Email - Characater limit in the domain part
+### TC-11 Email - Character limit in the domain part

 **Description:** Verify that the Email field has a character limit or handles very long input appropriately in the domain part (after the @ and before the last dot)